Cost of Hiring an Employee: 15 Areas To Consider

 Writing an effective job description is crucial to setting the right expectations for your open position.
 Understanding what the role entails and identifying both hard and soft skills necessary to be successful will take some time.
 Expect your HR team to spend at least a few hours crafting a job description, even if your company uses a template.

 Your job ad is taken from your job description but you need to add some flare.
 A job ad should answer a question every applicant is thinking: Why would I want to work for your company?
-Sell candidates on your company, what benefits you offer, your culture, and anything that sets you apart from the competition.
+Sell candidates on your company, what benefits you offer, the culture it fosters, and anything that sets you apart from the competition.

 2. Posting & Marketing the Job